DOCA Telemetry Service Guide

 Aggregation providers:

 /opt/mellanox/doca/services/telemetry/data directory.
-Data write is disabled by default due to BlueField storage restrictions.
+By default, data writing is disabled on BlueField due to storage limitations.

-DTS can export the data via Prometheus Endpoint (pull) or Fluent Bit (push).

-DTS allows exporting NetFlow packets when data is collected from the DOCA Telemetry Exporter NetFlow API client application.
-NetFlow exporter is enabled from
+DTS can export NetFlow packets when data is collected using the DOCA Telemetry Exporter NetFlow API client application.

 Available Images